MinishLab/model2vec/README.md

 As can be seen, Model2Vec models outperform the GloVe and WL256 models on all classification tasks, and are competitive with the all-MiniLM-L6-v2 model, while being much faster.

 The figure below shows the relationship between the number of sentences per second and the average classification score.
-The bubble sizes correspond to the number of parameters in the models (larger = more parameters).
+The circle sizes correspond to the number of parameters in the models (larger = more parameters).
 This plot shows that the Model2Vec models are much faster than the other models, while still being competitive in terms of classification performance with the [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model.

 | ![Description](assets/images/speed_vs_accuracy.png) |
 |:--:|
 |*Figure: The average accuracy over all classification datasets plotted against sentence per second.
 The circle size indicates model size.*|

-### Related work
+## Related work

 If you are interested in fast small models, also consider looking at these techniques:
 * [BPEmb](https://bpemb.h-its.org/): GLoVE embeddings trained on BPE-encoded Wikipedias.
 Huge inspiration to this project, multilingual, very fast.
 If you don't find a sentence transformer in the language you need, check this out.